20 Most Useful Travel Phrases in German

 Have you tried speaking the language of the country you are visiting?

 Learning new languages can be super fun and if you are able to communicate in another language it will give you a super cool feeling.
-If you want to learn new languages you can either go to a country and start from a scratch or you can learn, at least basic, language skills before hand (learning languages online has become very popular.)
+If you want to learn new languages you can either go to a country and start from scratch or you can learn, at least basic, language skills beforehand (learning languages online has become very popular.)

-Overcoming language barriers are not easy but possible!
+Overcoming language barriers is not easy but possible!

 Here are 20 very useful phrases for your Germany or Switzerland trip (did you know that German is the main language in many parts of Switzerland?).